Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Added support for {{site.cnqLong}} ({{site.cnqShort}}) clusters with 1, 3, or more nodes
 * Made improvements to Cloud Data Fabric:
-  * Moved the REST APIs out of Preview status
+  * Moved the REST APIs out of preview
   * Removed a `qq` CLI command in favor of automatic clean-up of partially configured portal relationships
   * Added support for FTP communications for spoke portals
   * Changed the names of _portal states,_ which indicate the stages of the spoke portal creation process and the proposal or deletion of a portal relationship